• Skip to main content

 • Remove from the steamer and sprinkle the remaining cheese.
 Let it cool for 10 minutes before removing from the pan.
 Serve warm or completely cooled.

-1. Cake flour - measure 3 cups of all-purpose flour.
-Remove 6 tablespoon of all-purpose flour and then replace it with 6 tablespoon cornstarch.
+1. Cake flour – measure 3 cups of all-purpose flour.
+Remove 6 tbsp of all-purpose flour and then replace it with 6 tbsp cornstarch.
 Sift 5 times to completely blend.

-2. Sugar - add 2 to 3 tablespoon more if you like the cake sweeter.
+2. Sugar – add 2 to 3 tbsp more if you like the cake sweeter.

 3. Fresh milk - can be substituted with evaporated milk.
 This will slightly change the color of the cake to cream.